What is National Debt?

 Ricardian equivalence refers to the equivalence in the use of debt or taxes to meet the financing needs of the government.
 The argument is as follows – if the people know that using debt today will translate to more taxes in the future, then there is no difference in using debt or taxes.

 The policy assumes that the use of debt is the same as taxes.
-The problem here is that the degree to which people realized the fact is unknown and hence, the equivalence cannot be used to decide the mix between debt and taxes.
+The problem here is that the degree to which people realized this fact is unknown and hence, the equivalence cannot be used to decide the mix between debt and taxes.

 2. Crowding Out Effect